darenmalfait/nerdfishui/.changeset/breezy-crews-dress.md

 "@nerdfish/ui": patch
 ---

-updated `Toggle` component to improve focus state
+`Toggle`: adjusted focus state design to be more consistent with other button components.